nexclouding/NexCloud/README.md

     http://nexcloud-service-endpoint/v1/dashboard
 <hr>

-## Configuration Step befor Nexcloud installation
+## Configuration Step before Nexcloud installation
 all sql scripts has to be excute in your Mysql app.
 1. SQL scripts
     all sql scripts has to be excuted in your Mysql app.